 Accountability of Onward Transfer

 ADL recognizes potential liability in cases of onward transfer to third parties.
-ADL will not transfer any personal information to a third-party without first ensuring that the third-party adheres to the Privacy Shield principles.
-ADL does not transfer Client Personal Data to unrelated third parties, unless lawfully directed by a client, or in certain limited or exceptional circumstances in accordance with the EU-U.S. or Swiss-US Privacy Shield Frameworks.
+ADL does not transfer Client Personal Data to unrelated third parties, unless lawfully directed by a client, or in certain limited or exceptional circumstances in accordance with law.
 For example, such circumstances would include disclosures of Client Personal Data required to meet national security or law enforcement requirements, or disclosures made in the vital interest of an identifiable person such as those involving life, health or safety.

-In the event that ADL is requested to transfer Client Personal Data to an unrelated third party, ADL will ensure that such party is either subject to the EU-U.S or Swiss-US.
-Privacy Shield Agreement, subject to similar laws providing an adequate and equivalent level of privacy protection, or will enter into a written agreement with the third party requiring them to provide protections consistent with the EU-U.S. or Swiss-US Privacy Shield Frameworks and ADL’s EU-U.S. or Swiss-US Privacy Shield Policy.
+In the event that ADL is requested to transfer Client Personal Data to an unrelated third party, ADL will ensure that such party is subject to similar laws providing an adequate and equivalent level of privacy protection, or will enter into a written agreement with the third party requiring them to provide protections consistent with such law.
 Should ADL learn that an unrelated third party to which Personal Data has been transferred by ADL is using or disclosing Personal Data in a manner contrary to this Policy, ADL will take reasonable steps to prevent or stop the use or disclosure.

 Contact information and Client Personal Data is accessible only by those ADL employees and consultants who have a reasonable need to access such information in order for us to fulfill contractual, legal and professional obligations.
 All of our employees and consultants have entered into strict confidentiality agreements, and/or have been subjected to thorough criminal background checks requiring that they maintain the confidentiality of Client Personal Data.